jeremynoesen/BoneBot/README.md

 ### Statuses
 BoneBot can have various randomized statuses shown in Discord that change over time.

+### Welcomer
+The welcomer will send a private message to new users who join to welcome them to the server.

 ## Requirements
 Any version of Windows, macOS, or Linux that can run Java 8 or later.